tackky/tackky/README.md

 -->

 - 🔭 I’m currently working in Japan, working from home.
-- 🌱 I’m currently learning S/4 HANA, BTP and so on.
-- :books: I'm studied Computer Science, especially about image processing.
+- :books: I'm studied Computer Science in University, especially about image processing.
-- :office: I want to become a developer.
+- :office: I want to become a developer!